Virgie Roy - It Takes a Special Kind of Care - A USRN #TellYourStory [TESTIMONIAL]

 Thank you, Mrs. Roy for sending us your testimonial and sharing your heartfelt journey with us.
 We are behind you in your advocacy!
 Your Unistaff family wishes you all the best, and we cannot be more proud of what you and your family have achieved.

 To those who seek new opportunities in the U.S.A. in hopes of becoming a USRN just like Mrs. Roy, the quickest way to get there is through the USCDP.
-You may click the button below for more details:
+You may click the photos below for more details:

 For others out there who want to inspire, to be heard, and to simply give us a message, please do #TellYourStory at firstname.lastname@example.org.